SmartTokenLabs/TokenScript/doc/design_paper.md

 --

-Authori's note:
+## Authors note:

-Assets: crypto kitten, FIFA ticket, right to a bottle of wine, ownership of 1% of a house, a piece of armour in a video game, dice in a video game.
+Examples of assets: crypto kitties, FIFA tickets, right to a bottle of wine, 1% ownership of a house, a piece of armour in a video game or dice in a video game.

-Attestations: crypto-kitten vouchers, FIFA ticket redeem coupons, American Express Centurion status, Friendship Token (a signed message from Michael Jackson saying that Victor Zhang is a friend), identity proof.
+Examples of attestations: crypto-kitten vouchers, FIFA ticket redeem coupons, American Express Centurion status, Friendship Tokens (a signed message from Michael Jackson saying that Victor Zhang is a friend) or proof of identity.

 [The concept of delivery vs payment and how it is useful in both investments and consumption.]